brooklynrail/brooklynrail-platform/content/events/2022/11/gerard-kelly-panorama.md

 title: "Gerard & Kelly: Panorama "
 deck: " Featuring Brennan Gerard, Ryan Kelly, and Charles Shafaieh, with Violet Spurlock"
-summary: Collaborators Gerard & Kelly join Rail host for a conversation.
+summary: Collaborators Gerard & Kelly join Charles Shafaieh for a conversation.
   We conclude with a poetry reading by Violet Spurlock.
 people:
   - person: gerard-kelly
   - person: charles-shafaieh